SolunarNexus/Engineering-Notes/SAP Commerce.md

 ### Multiple JOINs in FlexibleSearch query
 Customize as you please

+Fetch delivery cost by weight info for Germany and DHL delivery mode:
 ```impex
 SELECT {z:code}, {dm:code}, {dcw:price}, {c:isocode},{dcw:weightthreshold}
 FROM {DeliveryCostByWeight AS dcw